 ochre and fire, even the fields shine.

 I know what I see; sun that could be

 the August sun, returning

 everything that was taken away —”

-The imagery in this excerpt is stunning, particularly “the low hills shine ochre and fire.”
+The images in this excerpt are stunning, particularly “the low hills shine ochre and fire.”
 The reader can imagine a roiling green landscape tinged like a flame in the early sunrise, contributing to the speaker’s sense of hope that one often feels at the start of a new day.